Try JustDone

 • Institutional archives (past essays and coursework)

 This is where powerful plagiarism software like Turnitin shines.
 It doesn't just check public sites, it compares your work to private student databases too.
+But not only can Turnitin do this.
+JustDone plagiarism checker also uses a huge academic database and helps with student papers successfully.
+Give it a try for free; it’s genuinely simple, intuitive, and comfortable to use from the start.

 That means even if you’ve swapped out some words, the tool might flag it if your structure closely mirrors another source.
 This helps catch paraphrased plagiarism, which is one of the trickier forms.